erwanm/adapt-vmwe18/README.md

 train-test-class-method.sh -l sharedtask-data/1.1/FR/train.cupt -a sharedtask-data/1.1/FR/dev.cupt conf/minimal.conf model output
 ```

+* `sharedtask-data` is the directory containing the official shared task data, as its name suggests (see link above); replace with the appropriate path.
 * `-l` "learn" option: indicates to perform training from the specified file
 * `-a` "apply" option: indicates to perform testing on the specified file
 * using configuration file `conf/minimal.conf` (see *Configuration files* in section *Details* below)